Semiparametric Conditional Factor Models in Asset Pricing: Proofs of Theoretical Results

 and

 where $\mathcal{M}$ is a nonrandom matrix given in Lemma \ref{Lem: TechC3}. \end{lem} {\sc Proof:} For the first result, we have the following decomposition

-Therefore, it suffices to show that $\|\mathcal{T}_1-\mathcal{L}^{\ast\ast}_{NT}B^{\prime}B\mathcal{M}_2\|_{F}=O_{p}(\sqrt{J\xi_{J}}\log^{1/4}J/N^{1/4})$, $\|\mathcal{T}_2\|_{F} = O_{p}(J^{(1/2-\kappa)}+J^{3/2}/N + J/\sqrt{NT})$ and $\|\mathcal{T}_3\|_{F} = O_{p}(J^{(1/2-\kappa)}+J^{3/2}/N + J/\sqrt{NT})$.
+Therefore, it suffices to show that $\|\mathcal{T}_1-\mathcal{L}^{\ast\ast}_{NT}B^{\prime}B\mathcal{M}_2\|_{F}=O_{p}(\sqrt{J\xi_{J}}\log^{1/4}J/N^{1/4})$, $\|\mathcal{T}_2\|_{F} = O_{p}(J^{(1/2-\kappa)}+J^{3/2}/N + J/\sqrt{NT})$, and $\|\mathcal{T}_3\|_{F} = O_{p}(J^{(1/2-\kappa)}+J^{3/2}/N + J/\sqrt{NT})$.
 The first one holds, since

-where the equality follows from Assumptions \ref{Ass: LoadingsFactors}(i) and (ii) and Lemma \ref{Lem: TechD6}.
+where the equality follows from Assumptions \ref{Ass: LoadingsFactors}(i) and (ii), along with Lemma \ref{Lem: TechD6}.
 The latter two follow by a similar argument.
 The second result also follows by a similar argument as in \eqref{Eqn: Lemma: TechD2: 2}.
 This completes the proof of the lemma.

-\begin{lem} Suppose Assumptions \ref{Ass: LoadingsFactors}(ii), \ref{Ass: DGP}(i), (ii), \ref{Ass: Improvedrates}(i)-(iii), \ref{Ass: Asym}(ii), (iii), \ref{Ass: Boot}(i) and (iii) hold.
+\begin{lem} Suppose Assumptions \ref{Ass: LoadingsFactors}(ii), \ref{Ass: DGP}(i), (ii), \ref{Ass: Improvedrates}(i)-(iii), \ref{Ass: Asym}(ii), (iii), \ref{Ass: Boot}(i), and (iii) hold.
 Let $\ell^{\ast}_{NT}$ and $\mathcal{L}^{\ast}_{NT}$ be given in the proof of Theorem \ref{Thm: Boot}.
 Assume $J=o(\sqrt{N})$.
 Then there exists a $JM\times (K+1)$ random matrix $\mathbb{N}^{\ast}$ with $\mathrm{vec}(\mathbb{N}^{\ast})\sim N(0,\Omega)$ conditional on $\{Y_t, Z_t\}_{t\leq T}$ such that

 \end{lem} {\sc Proof:} Let $\zeta_i\equiv (w_i-1)\sum_{t=1}^{T}f^{\dag}_{t}\otimes Q^{-1}_{t}\phi(z_{it})\varepsilon_{it}/\sqrt{NT}$.
 Then $\mathrm{vec}((\ell^{\ast}_{NT},\mathcal{L}^{\ast}_{NT}))=\sum_{i=1}^{N}\zeta_i$.
 Let $E_{w}$ denote the expectation with respect to $\{w_i\}_{i\leq N}$.
 Then conditional on $\{Y_t, Z_t\}_{t\leq T}$, $E_w[\zeta_{i}] = 0$ and $\zeta_{1},\ldots, \zeta_{N}$ are independent by Assumption \ref{Ass: Boot}(i).
 To proceed, let $\Omega_{NT}\equiv\sum_{i=1}^{N}$ $\sum_{t=1}^{T}\sum_{s=1}^{T}(f^{\dag}_{t}f_{s}^{\dag\prime})\otimes Q_{t}^{-1}\phi(z_{it})\phi(z_{is})^{\prime}Q_{s}^{-1}\varepsilon_{it}\varepsilon_{is}/NT$.
 Then $E_{w}[\mathrm{vec}((\ell^{\ast}_{NT},\mathcal{L}^{\ast}_{NT}))\mathrm{vec}((\ell^{\ast}_{NT},\mathcal{L}^{\ast}_{NT}))^{\prime}] = \omega_0\Omega_{NT}$.
 We now apply Lemma \ref{Lem: TechC5} to the independent random vectors $\zeta_1,\ldots, \zeta_N$ conditional on $\{Y_t, Z_t\}_{t\leq T}$.
 There exists a $JM\times (K+1)$ random matrix $\mathbb{N}^{\ast\ast}$ with $\mathrm{vec}(\mathbb{N}^{\ast\ast})\sim N(0,\Omega_{NT})$ conditional on $\{Y_t, Z_t\}_{t\leq T}$ such that the following holds: